Student Experience

 The Boosters are dedicated toward increasing Loyola Spirit, while working throughout the year to promote student event and activities.
 The Boosters assist the SGA with the various forums throughout the school year.
 A key event for the Boosters is running the Turkey Bowl Pep Rally each year.
 All students are welcome to join.

-Interested students should contact Mr. Henry.
+Interested students should contact Mr. O’Dwyer or Mr. Winters.

 • Business and Investment Club